 However, in this case, the stake was made on immigrants from European states.
 The preservation of the status of a British subject in the 1948 Law for the inhabitants of the Commonwealth countries opened the “Pandora’s Box” of large-scale post-war immigration to Great Britain.
 In addition, the 1948 Act extended the right to work in Great Britain to all citizens of the Commonwealth countries.
 This was an additional incentive for immigration.
 At the end of 1961, the Commonwealth Immigrants Act was passed to restrict immigration from the Commonwealth countries and regulate the supply of labour in the labour market.

 Currently, the UK authorities intend to change a number of border laws of the country.
 The changes will prevent migrants and refugees in the country from resorting to protection from deportation (Green, 2019).
 The British government is working on proposals to curtail human rights law.
-The measures discussed relate to exceptions to the 1998 Human Rights Act.
+The measures discussed relate to exceptions to the 1998 Human Rights Act.- year and section.
 This could deprive migrants and refugees of the opportunity to use the law to avoid deportation, but at the same time protects the British military from accusations related to their activities abroad.

 The Impact of Deportation on the Family and on Children all in line with Article 8 of the ECHR